Viody75/viody75/README.md

 # Viody Alfaridzi
-A Software Developer with 2 years Experiences.
+3 years Experiences of Software Development.

 ## What i do:
 - IT Bussiness Operation & Infrastructure